sarashamas/docs-calendar/docs/api/config/js_eventcalendar_mode_config.md

 ### Description

 @short: Optional.
-The initial view mode of Event Calendar
+A view mode of Event Calendar

 ### Usage